4 Industry Experts with Automation Insights for Manufacturers

 Todor Gigilev, founder of IndustriGen shared how his company managed to save 50,000$ through automation and timely monitoring.
 Just with a proper outage monitoring integration, a factory could reduce the stoppage time by a whole day.
 He also considers capturing data as a good first step towards adopting automation: it’s easy and only requires a small initial investment.

 The next event on October 28, 5 PM (BST) will dive deep into Building Intelligent Solutions for Manufacturing, and will feature Georgi Yordanov, Operations Manager at SAPRO and Hristo Tomov, IndustriGen’s CTO.

 Meanwhile, you can also book your 1 on 1 advisory session on manufacturing automation here.

-IndustriGen is home to more than 100 of the most talented Artificial Intelligence and Machine Learning experts in the UK.
-It has more than 5 years of experience helping international manufacturers embrace Industry 4.0 solutions and reduce their operational cost.
+IndustriGen is home to some of the most talented Artificial Intelligence and Machine Learning experts in the UK.
+It is experienced in helping international manufacturers embrace Industry 4.0 solutions and reduce their operational cost.
 The Manufacturing Automation Programme is still open for registration and will continue until the end of November.